Yellen had 'super risky' proposal for Fed's 2011 low-rate vow: transcripts

-SAN FRANCISCO/WASHINGTON (Reuters) - Faced with sharply deteriorating economic conditions in 2011 after ending their second bond-buying program, Federal Reserve policymakers made an unprecedented bid to shore up the recovery by promising to keep rates low until at least mid-2013.
+SAN FRANCISCO/WASHINGTON, Jan 12 (Reuters) - Faced with sharply deteriorating economic conditions in 2011 after ending their second bond-buying program, Federal Reserve policymakers made an unprecedented bid to shore up the recovery by promising to keep rates low until at least mid-2013.

 But according to transcripts of the 2011 Fed meetings released for the first time on Thursday, then-Fed vice Chair Janet Yellen wanted an even stronger statement - a vow to keep rates low not just until mid-2013, but until the unemployment rate, then at about 9 percent, fell to 7.5 percent.

-But at the Fed's August 9, 2011 meeting, she advocated for something along those lines herself -- tying the Fed's rate-setting to a threshold for the unemployment rate.
+But at the Fed's August 9, 2011 meeting, she advocated for something along those lines herself -- tying the Fed's policy-making decisions to a threshold for the unemployment rate.

 The idea was ultimately abandoned in that meeting, panned by several of her colleagues, including St. Louis Fed President James Bullard who called the idea "super risky."